geo4lib/geo4libcamp-website/README.md

 **Publisher:**

-1. Accept Pull Request and merge changes to the main branch
-2. GitHub Actions will automatically push the changes to the gh-pages branch
+1. Accept Pull Request and merge changes to the main branch to do: GitHub Actions will automatically push the changes to the gh-pages branch